Suspence00/Waithax-Calculator/README.md

 * Added "Percentage Complete" and "Time Elapsed" outputs in addition to "Time Remaining (HH:MM:SS)"

 * 0x1010101 is set as the default starting hex, 0x10000 is the default drop rate and 16 Seconds is the default time.
-This seems to be standard for all 2ds/o3ds/n3ds but is still modifiable to experimental purposes.
+This seems to be standard for all 2ds/o3ds/n3ds but is still modifiable for experimental purposes.

 v1.85:
 * Starting Hex and Drop rate are now modifiable (though, not recommend except for experimental purposes as the default values are the same across all 3ds devices surveyed so far